suse-edge/edge-image-builder/docs/building-images.md

 the `--definition-file` argument.
 Only a single image may be built at a time, however the same image configuration directory may be used to build multiple images by creating multiple definition files.

+Unless otherwise specified, all sections and fields are optional.

+### Required Fields

-The following can be used as the minimum configuration required to create an image:
+The following can be used as the minimum configuration required to create an image.
+Each field in this section is required for each image definition.

 ```yaml
 apiVersion: 1.0
 image: